 • Binoculars for more detailed viewing

-• Your phone or tablet with a downloaded suitable app (Star Walk and Google Sky are both popular) which can tell you what stars you’ll be able to see from your location
+• Your phone or tablet with a downloaded suitable app (Star Walk and Google Sky are both popular), which can tell you what stars you’ll be able to see from your location

 Where to go stargazing in Cornwall

-1. Carnewas and Bedruthan Steps
+Carnewas and Bedruthan Steps

-2. St Agnes Head
+St Agnes Head

-While not a Dark Sky Discovery Site, Bodmin Moor is an International Dark Sky Place a title which recognises the moors dedication to preserving the night sky through lack of light pollution.
-It’s also conveniently located near the A30 and suitably close to Jamaica Inn for a post-stargaze tipple.
+While not a Dark Sky Discovery Site, Bodmin Moor is an International Dark Sky Place, a title that recognises the moors dedication to preserving the night sky through lack of light pollution.
+Minions and Colliford Lake both provide a great spot to gaze at the stars thanks to their height.
+They're also conveniently located near the A30 and suitably close to Jamaica Inn for a pre or post-stargaze tipple.